Back to Blog

 Trade-offs:

-• Identity and storage decisions (who can read what, and for how long)
+• Identity and storage decisions

 • More compliance exposure (PII, retention, export)